friedkeenan/tfm-museum/README.md

 # TFM Museum

-A proxy for Transformice that allows a player to experience historic occasions such as events.
+A utility for Transformice that allows a player to experience historic occasions such as events.

 ## Usage

 To experience an exhibit of the museum, you must use [tfm-proxy-loader](https://github.com/friedkeenan/tfm-proxy-loader) to load Transformice, and also have [caseus](https://github.com/friedkeenan/caseus) installed.
-Then you can simply run the `museum.py` file according to the following usage:
+Then you can simply run the `python -m museum` command according to the following usage:

 ```
-usage: museum.py [-h] [--data-dir DATA_DIR] [--log] exhibit
+usage: museum [-h] [--data-dir DATA_DIR] [--log]

-positional arguments:
-  exhibit              The exhibit to visit

 options:
   -h, --help           show this help message and exit